Choice of Robots Accessibility Report

 VoiceOver on iOS works very well with the text and choices.

-Choice of Robots has 4 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Choice of Robots which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to Choice of Robots, and offer accessibility features for Difficulty:

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

 Assistance For Progressing

 These features aid your progress through the game offering different ways of maintaining your progression.

 Guaranteed Progress With God Mode: There is no fail state for any game level, where you lose progress or have to start again.
 Or there are options to make failing impossible: infinite health or lives, unlimited time.
 Sometimes called God Mode or Unfailable.

 Save Progress Anytime: The game automatically saves progress or you can save any time.
 This doesn’t mean you never lose progress, but it does mean you can stop whenever you want (without having to get to a save point) without losing progress.

 Similar Games With More Accessibility Features for Getting Started